- Sunday programs

 Second Sunday Science

-We will discuss the first half of “Black Hole Blues”, by Janna Levin.
-Second half discussion will be April 10.
+We will discuss the second half of “Black Hole Blues”, by Janna Levin.
 For more info, contact .

 Third Sundays, Dietrich 100 Address-of-the-Month Discussion